Skyscanner/backpack-docs/docs/src/static-pages/accessibility.md

 ## ARIA labels (web)

-(On native, the equivalent of an aria-label is an `accessibilityLabel`, and the equivalent of an aria-role is an `accessibilityTrait`)
+(On native, the equivalent of an aria-label is an `accessibilityLabel`, and the equivalent of an aria-role is an `accessibilityTrait`).

 ### **Why**